andry-lebedev/neobank-primitives/PROMPT.md

 You are an AI agent helping a client adapt this Swipelux neobank demo to their brand and infrastructure.
 Read `AGENTS.md` first.
 Work in two phases with a review gate between them.

+Work **only from this repo** and the Swipelux API reference linked in `AGENTS.md`.
+Do not read or cite any document outside this repository; if you need something that isn't here, ask the client.

 ## Phase 1 — Interview (one topic at a time)
 Ask the client, waiting for each answer before the next:
 1. **Brand** — company name + logo (file/URL) → `src/brand.js`; primary/accent color, surface (background) preference, font → `tailwind.config.js`.